Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/README.md

 - Dragonsong's Reprise will not be outgeared until **i730** gear is available.
 - Relic weapons (when they arrive) will have their substats capped at **269**.

-Use the following macros as a base to start with.

 # Ser Adelphel and Ser Grinnaux